How Businesses Adapt to a Data-Driven Marketing Era

 Here are some fundamentals of data-driven marketing:

-Performance Assessment: Marketers can track real-time campaigns, determine performance, and tweak strategies as they go.
+- Performance Assessment: Marketers can track real-time campaigns, determine performance, and tweak strategies as they go.
+Real-time tracking of campaigns enables strategic tweaks.
+See 5 examples of data-driven marketing and why they work.

 The concept here is simultaneously simple and radical: Let the data remove the guesswork from marketing.